-So much for Jesus’ birth being the original reason we have Christmas.
-December 25th was initially part of a pagan festival that morphed into a holiday of gift-giving that American churches didn’t want anything to do with until almost the 20th century.
+So it's not quite true that Jesus’ birth was the original reason we have Christmas.
+December 25th was part of a pagan festival that morphed into a holiday of gift-giving that American churches didn’t want anything to do with until almost the 20th century.
 There was no golden age during which most people observed Christmas primarily as a holy day.
-That idea is as much a myth as Santa Claus.
-Sorry Charlie Brown, but Snoopy's not off target: Christmas is as much about the big decorated tree as it is about the manger.
+Sorry Charlie Brown, but Snoopy's right: Christmas is as much about the big decorated tree as it is about the manger.

 Does Christmas Even Need Jesus?

-By the 1920’s all of the sex and revelry were gone from Christmas and by the 1950’s it was all about kids and presents.
-So, where does Jesus fit into this again?
-Clearly a spiritual focus is appropriate since religious services recall the need to connect with a greater power.
+By the 1920’s the sex and revelry were gone from Christmas and by the 1950’s it was all about kids and presents.
+Clearly a spiritual focus was appropriate since religious services recall the need to connect with a greater power.
 In the centuries before Christ, people needed to believe they’d survive the winter and they worshipped the sun as their source of life.
-Modern Christians worship the son of God, whom they recognize as the source of life.
+Modern Christians worship the son of God, whom they recognize as the source their life.

 But for as long as December 25th has been recognized as Jesus’ feast day, there have been lots of other activities going on at the same time.
-If Christmas were really just about Jesus, the holiday wouldn’t occupy public space as it does.
+I think if Christmas were really just about Jesus, the holiday wouldn’t occupy public space as it does.
 Strictly religious holy days tend to be observed only by those who practice that faith.
-Our grand scale yuletide traditions -- big decorations, big eating, big shopping -- support the religious significance of the day, but they don’t really engage it.
+Our grand scale yuletide traditions -- big decorations, big eating, big shopping -- support the religious significance of the day, but don’t engage it.

 Pick Your Own True Meaning